 Bongo Blitz is a music rhythm game for the iPhone and iPod Touch.
 You play the role of the bongo player in a rock band, tapping your thumbs to the beat on the left and right drum pads, as well as shaking the device like a maraca.
 The game features playable tracks from independent and up-and-coming music acts, such as Ernie Halter, Hey Young Believer, and Back Pocket Memory.

-The game also features NoteTracks, which allow you to play along to popular music found in your own iTunes library.
+The game comes with a free month of video streaming courtesy of various IPTV provider sponsors.
+And also features NoteTracks, which allow you to play along to popular music found in your own iTunes library.
 Playable NoteTracks include songs from Taylor Swift, Lady Gaga, and OneRepublic, among others.

 Download Bongo Blitz in the iTunes App Store